 It would remind me of an Einstein’s quote “If you cannot explain it simply, you have not understood properly”.
 It was my meeting with another developer when I realized that everyone is too used with these same terms.
 This made me realize that I was illiterate in the field.
 My concepts needed some revisions, in fact, some improvements before I could understand what these techies were talking.
 Tech people love talking in jargons and when it comes to web technologies these jargons can sometimes become confusing.

 Let’s look at few concepts that you should be aware of:

-Browser is the terminology used to denote several software applications which you use to browse through the internet as a whole.
-The most popular web browsers are Chrome, Safari, Opera and Firefox.
+A browser is a terminology used to denote several software applications which you use to browse through the internet as a whole.
+The most popular web browsers are Chrome, Safari, Opera, and Firefox.